 - Description of your set-up (e.g. powering, connected hardware, used SD-Card)

-- 'sudo armbianmonitor -u' - this gives us some needed logs which makes debugging a way easier!
+sudo armbianmonitor -u- this gives us some needed logs which makes debugging way easier!

-Lastly, most of us aren't native English and it's not an issue if your language isn't polished.
-As long as you try to describe your system and your problem best, it doesn't matter if there are some small errors in wording.
-Further, we have docs.armbian.com mostly written by developers for users.
+Lastly most of us are not native English speakers and it is not an issue if your language is not polished.
+As long as you try to describe your system and your problem best it does not matter if there are some small errors in wording.
+Further we have docs.armbian.com, mostly written by developers, for users.
 A bunch of questions can be answered by reading the docs and or using the search-engine first.

-Technical support questions where it will be clear that you haven't read anything prior to making questions will be ignored!
+Technical support questions where it will be clear that you have not read anything prior to making questions will be ignored!

-P2P tech support is mainly for boards where we don't provide any official support.
-E.g. boards marked as .csc/.eol in Armbians boardconfig.
-Those boards doesn't receive the same amount of support because they are .csc or .eol for a reason (e.g. nobody is interested in maintaining and testing or we don't have enough samples to test them).
-There's a Reviews sub forum where people with a good background review SBCs critically and Research guides & tutorials section.
+P2P tech support is mainly for boards where we do not provide any official support.
+E.g. boards marked as .csc/.eol in Armbian's boardconfig.
+Those boards do not receive the same amount of support because they are marked for a reason (e.g. nobody is interested in maintaining/testing or we do not have enough or even any samples to test).
+There is a Reviews subforum where people with a good background review SBCs critically.
 You built a fancy project on top of Armbian?
 We happily read your story how you get it working!
 From users by users, people might ask you how you solved parts or how you can enhance your project.
+Check Tutorials & Hardware hacks.

-For TV boxes we don't provide official Armbian support.
-But we do offer a build script which makes it possible to build images for TV boxes and we provide a sub forum where people interested in Linux on TV boxes can discuss the issues they face.
+For TV boxes we do not provide official Armbian support.
+But we do offer a build script which makes it possible to build images for TV boxes and we provide a dedicated club via forums where people interested in Linux on TV boxes can discuss the issues they face.

 General chit chat serves to discuss rumors towards shiny new toys and/or not Armbian related stuff - not always 100% serious here.